Work Education Program

 Casual dress is accepted at most work stations; however, the Keeter Center and Pearl Rogers dining hall require uniforms.
 Each work station has its own dress code and it’s best to check with the work station for any specific dress code regulations.
 Business/administrative offices require higher standards of apparel.

-The first couple of weeks after school begins work supervisors will receive work contracts from the Work Education office and will coordinate with students regarding which work weeks would work best for their department.
+Work supervisors receive the work contracts from the Work Education office prior to work training day and coordinate with students regarding which work weeks would work best for their department.
+The work week contracts will be completed the first couple weeks of the semester.

 Are students required to work holidays?